Sukheth/blr-gsv-collector/README.md

 For full license texts of dependencies, please see their respective repositories.

-The NYC boroughs geojson data in `geojson/Borough Boundaries.geojson` is from [NYC Open Data](https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm).
+The Bangalore BBMP zones geojson data in `geojson/BBMP_Zones.geojson` contains the administrative zone boundaries for Bangalore.